Yogesh-K-Matkar/react_concept_react_app/README.md

                 );
         }

 12. To avoid rewriting/redundancy of the same code multiple times, create a single component and reuse it multiple times where required in the same JSX or another JSX
     (import component function from a particular JSX where the component function is defined).

-13. Instead of for loop their is map() for looping on collection/array.
+13. Instead of FOR/FOREACH loop their is map() for looping on collection/array.
 In React map(), each element must have a key prop to differentiate each element generated while looping using map().

 14. Logic on collection by using method map(),filter() and reduce()

     e.g.

         const users=[{ id: 1, name: "Alice", age: 25 },

     { id: 2, name: "Bob", age: 35 }]

         14.1. map():- Used for looping in a collection or array. e.g.

                 users.map((u)=><User name={u.name} age={u.age}>)

         14.2. filter():- It's like a WHERE condition to get a customized collection based on the condition e.g.

                 users.filter((u)=>u.age<35)

         14.3. reduce():- It does computation on the collection and returns the required value e.g.

               users.reduce((derivedCalculatedValue,u)=>{return derivedCalculatedValue + u.age},0)

 15. Props is way of passing attributes as parameter to Component in React, and can be passed from a unidirectional(1-direction) Parent component to calling child components as separate properties and consumed in the child component as props as a parameter that combines all properties of the child component defined by the Parent component while calling the Child component, except the key property.

 16. While passing the integer value prop/attribute over the child component, pass it like this

     16.1.
 Integer prop/attribute over child component pass like this

         id={integer_value}

     16.2.
 String value prop/attribute over child component pass like this

         name="string_value"

     (IMP:- As per ECMAScript (ES6) rule, if in an object structure like { Name: Name }, when key and value are the same, then define the object like this {Name})